nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `tz(tzValue: string | 'Local' | number): TZDate`
 - Parameters
   - `tzValue` : timezone to specify
-- Returns a new TZDate instance following the given timezone.
+- Returns: `TZDate` - a new TZDate instance following the given timezone.

 Returns a new TZDate instance following the given timezone. `tzValue` can be specified as the timezone name of the [IANA time zone database](https://www.iana.org/time-zones), the timezone offset numeric value, and `'Local'`.
 If `'Local'` is specified, the system timezone is followed.
 It does not change the existing TZDate instance, but returns a new TZDate instance.